MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Denmark/how-to-set-up-oioubl.md

 3. In the **Default OIOUBL Profile Code** field, select the profile that most of your public sector customers use.

-     When you select a profile, [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] updates open sales documents and service documents with the specified profile.
+     When you select a profile, FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> --> updates open sales documents and service documents with the specified profile.
 For more information, see [OIOUBL Electronic Invoicing Overview](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Denmark/oioubl-electronic-invoicing-overview.md).

     1. To create a new profile, choose the **Default OIOUBL Profile Code** field, and then choose **New**.